solaranamnesis/jahreshefte-des-vereins-fur-vaterlandische-naturkunde-in-wurttemberg/38/full-text-english.md

 *) This fact, as was also observed in the second fall, excludes any confusion with frogspawn.

 I didn't know what to do with the thing.
 The clump arouse disgust in me.
 I left it laying there.
-However, I had no change of thought, that it was a meteorite [sic].
+However, I had no change of thought, that it was a meteor.
 I have never, you see, seen anything of this kind on the Earth, nor have I seen anything before or after in the meadow.
 Even my siblings, who saw it, never remembered seeing such a thing.

 After a few days, nothing more of it was visible.

 It left no effect on the ground.
-I did not turn the ball around, so it remained laying on the ground while it must have dried up little by little.
+I did not turn the ball over, so it remained laying on the ground while it must have dried up little by little.

+In conclusion I note that, because I knew of meteorites, in the morning I also searched the place for a stone within a fairly extensive perimeter, but nothing, not even a hole was found, for which reason I was certain that nothing besides the clump had fallen the evening before.

 ...